oleksiyk/zk/README.md

 [![Build Status](https://travis-ci.org/oleksiyk/zookeeper-promised.png)](https://travis-ci.org/oleksiyk/zookeeper-promised)

-Zookeeper-promised is a [promised](https://github.com/petkaantonov/bluebird) based client library for Node.
+Zookeeper-promised is a [promised](https://github.com/petkaantonov/bluebird) based [Zookeeper](http://zookeeper.apache.org) client library for Node.
-It uses the same C binding from [node-zookeeper](https://github.com/yfinkelstein/node-zookeeper) but makes it easier to use.
+It uses the fork of C binding from [node-zookeeper](https://github.com/yfinkelstein/node-zookeeper) and makes it easier to use.

 The following methods are implemented: